Blast 5 Training is a comprehensive muscle building program that targets all aspects of muscle development, from hypertrophy to strength.

 - Bodyweight Conditioning Guide – This is a supplemental training regimen for those times when you do not have access to a gym, such as when traveling or while on vacation.

 - The Software Calculator – A simple software to calculate your daily calorie requirements.

 - 50 Diet Tips To Get Shredded – Tips designed in a visual way for easy retention and application in real life.

 - 150 Ways To Build Muscle – A variety of useful tips to better optimize the workouts.

-- Blast Your Bench Press – Another bonus dedicated just to improve the bench press, by many considered the benchmark exercise to measure one’ strength.
+- Blast Your Bench Press – Another bonus dedicated just to improve the bench press, by many considered the benchmark exercise to measure one’s strength.

 However, while working well for the purpose it was designed for, it is not a walk in the park.
-In fact, rather then a compromise between a powerlifting and a bodybuilding regimen, it is more the sum of the two.
+In fact, rather than a compromise between powerlifting and a bodybuilding regimen, it is more the sum of the two.

 As a result, the training schedule is demanding and implies motivation and dedication on your part.
 If you are not prepared for this, then a simpler plan for either bodybuilding or powerlifting may be a better option, as you can switch to the other discipline later on when you have achieved your goals in one.